Athens Christmas tree in Syntagma (2008). — EPA

 Bakeries

-Bakeries in Greece typically open on Christmas Day and New Year’s Day until 13:00 to accommodate the holiday meal.
+Bakeries in Greece open on Christmas Day and New Year’s Day until 13:00 to accommodate the holiday meal.
 Sweet shops (zacharoplasteio), wine/liquor shops and florists are open all hours, as it’s customary to bring a gift when going to someone’s home.

 Note from Author